-Executive Overview - Quarters ended March 31, 2023 and 2022
+Executive Overview - Quarters ended March 31, 2023 June 30, 2023 and 2022

-Net sales in the first quarter of 2023 increased \$139 million, or 8%, compared to the same quarter in the prior year, due to higher prices and a favorable change in mix, partially offset by lower shipments than the prior year.
-Net sales were also negatively impacted by the unfavorable effects of changes in foreign currency exchange rates and the sale of the Company's glass tableware business in Colombia on March 1, 2022.
+Net sales in the first second quarter of 2023 increased \$139 million \$112 million, or 8% 6%, compared to the same quarter in the prior year, due to higher prices and a the favorable change in mix, partially offset by lower shipments than the prior year.
+Net sales were also negatively impacted by the unfavorable effects of changes in foreign currency exchange rates, and the sale of the Company's glass tableware business in Colombia on March 1, 2022, partially offset by lower shipments.

-Earnings before income taxes were \$100 million higher in the first quarter of 2023 compared to the first quarter of 2022.
-This increase was due to higher segment operating profit, partially offset by the non-recurrence of a gain on the sale of the Company's glass tableware business in Colombia in the first quarter of 2022, higher retained corporate and other costs and higher interest expense, net compared to the same period in the prior year.
+Earnings before income taxes were \$100 million higher \$174 million lower in the first second quarter of 2023 compared to the first second quarter of 2022.
+This increase decrease was due to higher segment operating profit, partially offset by interest expense and the nonrecurrence of a gain on a sale leaseback transaction entered into by the sale of the Company's glass tableware business Company for its land and building related to its plant in Colombia Brampton, Ontario, Canada in the first second quarter of 2022, partially offset by higher retained corporate and other costs and higher interest expense, net segment operating profit compared to the same period in the prior year.

-Segment operating profit for reportable segments in the first quarter of 2023 was \$167 million higher compared to the same period of 2022, primarily due to higher net prices, strong operating performance, benefits from margin expansion initiatives and a higher inventory revaluation for cost inflation, partially offset by lower shipments, higher costs due to elevated asset activity related to projects to increase capacity, the unfavorable impacts from divestitures in 2022 and the unfavorable effects of changes in foreign currency exchange rates.
+Segment operating profit for reportable segments in the first second quarter of 2023 was \$167 million \$69 million higher compared to the same period of 2022, primarily due to higher net prices, strong operating performance, benefits from margin expansion initiatives and a higher inventory revaluation for cost inflation, partially offset by lower shipments, higher costs due to elevated asset activity related to projects to increase capacity, the unfavorable impacts from divestitures in 2022 and the unfavorable favorable effects of changes in foreign currency exchange rates, rates, strong operating performance and benefits from margin expansion initiatives.
+These favorable effects were partially offset by lower shipments, higher costs due to temporary curtailments of production to balance with lower demand, elevated planned asset project activity and the unfavorable impacts from divestitures in 2022.

-Net interest expense for the first quarter of 2023 increased \$2 million compared to the first quarter of 2022, primarily due to higher interest rates, partially offset by lower note repurchase premiums, refinancing fees and charges.
+Net interest expense for the first second quarter of 2023 increased \$2 million \$72 million compared to the first second quarter of 2022, primarily due to higher interest rates, partially offset by lower higher note repurchase premiums, refinancing the write-off of deferred finance fees and related charges.

-For the first quarter of 2023, the Company recorded net earnings attributable to the Company of \$206 million, or \$1.29 per share (diluted), compared to \$88 million, or \$0.55 per share (diluted), in the first quarter of 2022.
-As discussed below, net earnings in the first quarter of 2022 included items that management considers not representative of ongoing operations and other adjustments.
-These items decreased net earnings attributable to the Company by \$2 million, or \$0.01 per share, in the first quarter of 2022.
+For the first second quarter of 2023, the Company recorded net earnings attributable to the Company of \$206 million \$110 million, or \$1.29 \$0.69 per share (diluted), compared to \$88 million \$252 million, or \$0.55 \$1.59 per share (diluted), in the first second quarter of 2022.
+As discussed below, net earnings attributable to the Company in the first quarter of 2022 both periods included items that management considers not representative of ongoing operations and other adjustments.
+These items decreased net earnings attributable to the Company by \$2 million \$30 million, or \$0.01 \$0.19 per share, in the first second quarter of 2023 and increased net earnings attributable to the Company by \$137 million, or \$0.86 per share, in the second quarter of 2022.

-Results of Operations - First Quarter of 2023 Compared with First Quarter of 2022
+Results of Operations - First Second Quarter of 2023 Compared with First Second Quarter of 2022